leterDieu/Stellarity-mcoc/wiki/dev/docs/items/clockwork_crossbow.md

 ## Obtaining
 Clockwork Crossbow has a chance to drop from Pillagers in [Strongholds](../structures/stronghold.md) with a 7% base chance.
 Each level of Looting increases the odds by 2%, up to a total of 13% with Looting III.

+Fletchers in [End Villages](../structures/end_village.md) can also turn any existing Crossbow into Clockwork Crossbow for 64 <i class="icon-minecraft icon-minecraft-emerald"></i>Emeralds.

 ## Usage
 Holding Clockwork Crossbow will automatically load it, provided there is at least 1 Arrow in player's inventory.
 Arrows will be stripped of all special properties (e.g. Spectral Arrows -> Arrows).

-There is a 50% chance to not consume any arrows upon loading.
-Quick Charge enchantment increases the odds by 7% per level, giving a maximum of 71% chance to save Arrows with Quick Charge III.
+There is a 33% chance to not consume any arrows upon loading.
+Quick Charge enchantment increases the odds by 7% per level, giving a maximum of 54% chance to save Arrows with Quick Charge III.

 Shot Arrows deal only 3:heart: x ₁․₅ damage per shot and cannot be picked up once fired.